Utsob-Bin-Bari/TechnoNext/THINKING.md

 * Permission are the same just remove the slot for google api key.
 * We are using free street maps instead of google maps.
 * No API Key Necessary.

+# Commit 16: Refactoring the code base.
+* Global Styles contains all style
+* As much as possible reusable component created.
+* Screens just combine the component and add additional component.
+* Layer Architucture was mostly followed.
+* Some change has been made for beteer user experience

+# Commit 17: Final Commit
+* Removed unused dependency.